RyanCPotts/chat-with--xAI/README.md

 ___

-My angle.
-Yes.
+My angle: Yes.
 That's right.

 Poking at it: I can't believe I haven't actually used the term cognitive dissonance yet in this conversation because it plays such a huge role in this.
 So does lack of introspection for a couple reasons I can think of.